docutils/docutils/docutils/docs/ref/rst/directives.rst

     Parse the included content with the specified parser.
     See the `"parser" configuration setting`_ for available parsers.

+    Starts a new "`section hierarchy`_" (all sections in the included content become subsections of the current section).

     ..
 Caution::
        There is is no check whether the inserted elements are valid at the point of insertion.
 It is recommended to validate_ the document.